Home automation basics explained

 It works in New Zealand by converting analog voice signals into digital data packets and transmitting them over the Internet.
 Here’s a step-by-step overview of how to do this;

-• First, the user speaks into a microphone or handset, which converts the sound waves into analog signals.
+| Step 1 | User speaks into a microphone, which converts sound into analog signals. |

-• These analog signals are then converted into digital data packets using a codec (coder-decoder) algorithm.
+| Step 2 | Analog signals are converted into digital data packets using a codec. |

 VoIP (Voice over Internet Protocol) has several advantages over traditional phone systems.
 Here are some of the key benefits of using VoIP: